dmz44/Robotics_Assignment_1/README.md

 # Video Demo Requirements

 Your group will upload one or more video clips (e.g., in MP4 format) to Canvas.
-The estimated total length of the video clips is approximately two and a half minutes, but  going over the total duration for all videos is fine.
+The estimated total length of the video clips is approximately two and a half minutes, but  going over that time is fine.
 One group member should narrate the video, explaining each step as it's performed.
 At the beginning of the first video clip, please show every group member's face and state the names of all group members.

 Your recording setup should be organized to show all relevant windows at once: the terminal(s) used for launching nodes, the Gazebo simulation window, and the RViz visualization window.